Search

 What Does Misuse of Prescription Drugs Do?

-The misuse and abuse of prescription drugs typically involves the following three classes of medication:
+The misuse and abuse of prescription drugs typically involves these commonly abused prescription drugs:

 1. Opioids: Percocet, Vicodin, Oxycodone